Anugrah Narayan Sinha: Freedom movement

 In 1917, heeding the call of Mahatma Gandhi to the nation, he left his flourishing law practice to join the Champaran Satyagraha movement.
 The Champaran experiment formed a vital chapter in the development of the Gandhian method in India and he was catapulted to the national stage.
 He served as a teacher in Bihar Vidyapeeth founded by Rajendra Prasad for motivating young meritorious youths.
 Among his first students was young Jayprakash Narayan.
 In 1922 he organized the Gaya Congress.
 In the following year he became one of the General Secretaries of the All India Congress Committee (AICC).
 When Rajendra Prasad was elected Chairman of Patna Municipality, Sinha was elected Vice-Chairman.
 As he was soon elected Chairman of the Gaya District Board, he resigned.
 He was the pivotal force behind the Civil Disobedience Movement led by M K Gandhi, in the year 1930 which is considered an important milestone in the history of Indian Nationalism.

 His patriotism earned him 15 months of rigorous imprisonment in 1933–34.
 When the M8 Nepal–Bihar earthquake occurred on 15 January 1934, Bihar Central Relief Committee was set up on 17 January 1934, under the Presidency of Rajendra Prasad and Sinha became its Vice-President.
-He took the task of raising funds to help the people and the relief and rehabilitation work was organised in an elaborate and efficient manner.
+He took the task of raising funds to help the people and the relief and rehabilitation work was organized in an elaborate and efficient manner.
 He was elected as a member of the Central Council in 1935 from Sahabad-cum-Patna Constituency with a massive margin.
 He became a member of the Bihar Legislative Assembly in 1936.
 In the provincial autonomy granted by British, under the Government of India Act of 1935, the first Congress ministry was sworn in on 20 July 1937 and he became the Deputy Premier cum Finance Minister of Bihar province.
 He and Premier Sri Krishna Sinha disagreed with the then Governor Maurice Garnier Hallett on the issue of the release of political prisoners and both resigned.
 The Governor had to give in and they again resumed their offices.
 But they again resigned in 1939, as did all Congress governments in the country, over the question of involving India in the Second World War without the consent of the Indian people.

 He was among the first freedom fighters to respond to Gandhiji's call for Satyagraha in 1940–41.

 He was arrested by the British authorities and imprisoned in the Hazaribagh Central Jail in 1942.

 In 1944 he was released and devoted himself to serving the epidemic-ridden people.

 After independence he dedicated himself to the all round development of Bihar as Finance Minister and as the Deputy Chief Minister of Bihar.